BosEriko/dotfiles/README.md

 Download [Obsidian](https://obsidian.md/) to make use of the pulled obsidian folders from the installation script.

 ## TaskbarX
 Download [TaskbarX](https://chrisandriessen.nl/taskbarx) to pimp your windows.
-Be sure to make it [automatically start](markdown/automatically-start.md) on startup.

 ## Note
 I also have some [apps](markdown/apps.md) and [games](markdown/games.md) that I frequently use and play along with the [equipment](markdown/equipment.md) of my choice.